ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

     return function_wrapper
 ```

-Now, let's call our decorator and pass the function we want decorate to it.
+Now, let's call our decorator and pass the function we want to decorate to it.

 ```{code-cell}
 my_get_text = decorate_with_p(greeting)